TerryHibbert/LaND/README.md

 # LaND
-A fraction based, responsive CSS layout framework.
+A responsive, fraction based CSS layout framework.

 ## CONTAINER
 Wrap your page with an container of class 'LaND-container', optionally with 'center' and/or 'animate'.